SonDA-22011995/udemy_css_course/README.md

 | \* (universal) | Applies directly to all elements | For properties that do not inherit (border, margin, padding, etc.) |

 - The universal selector (\*) has the lowest priority and can be easily overridden by other selectors.

+### Key Takeaways

+- Use body to declare basic text properties.

+- Not all properties inherit → use universal selector if needed for non-inherited properties.

+- Inherited values are easily overridden by more specific rules (higher specificity, inline style, !important).